Curbside/curbside-cordova/README.md

 ```

 In your project, edit the file `platforms/ios/Podfile`.
 Replace `platform :ios, '8.0'` by `platform :ios,'9.0'` Then in
-a terminal go to `platforms/ios` then execute
+a terminal go to `platforms/ios` and execute

 ```bash
 pod install